pablichjenkov/kmp-amadeus-api/README.md

 <H3>Xcode Setup</H3>

 In the project's `Build Settings` make sure the following properties contain bellow values.
-It ensures passing the linker flags to the objective-c compiler so it links AmadeusDemoKt and sqlite3 frameworks to the build.
+It will tell the objective-c compiler where to find the local `ComposeApp.framework` and will tell the linker this build uses `sqlite3` shared library so it properly links the App against it.

 **Framework Search Path**